Surajtrojan/join_us/README.md

 # join_us

-A simple WebApp to collected registered users information(via email) and diplaying back the number of users registered till now.
+A simple WebApp to collect email information and diplaying back the number of users registered till now.

+Technologies used: NodeJs, Express, MySQL, HTML, CSS.